Statutory Notice Period

 What is garden leave?

-Garden leave in the UK is where you tell an employee not to come into the office during their notice period.
+Garden leave in the UK is an employee is exempt from coming into the office during their notice period.
 But they remain an employee, so are still entitled to the regular pay and benefits they’d normally receive and are still bound by their regular employee obligations.
 There needs to be the contractual right to place an employee on garden leave.

 The employee can’t perform any work activities while on garden leave unless you call them back into the office.

-This means, because the employee has to keep themselves available for any work that comes in, they cannot go to work for their new employer during this period.
+This means, because the employee must keep themselves available for any work that comes in, they cannot go to work for their new employer during this period.

 Many employees (and employers) ask the question ‘Is garden leave a bad thing?’
 The short answer is no.